 For businesses, that means strengthening the foundations before the flash: operations, processes, and technology.
 In digital terms, that’s your website infrastructure.
 Speed, security, accessibility, and SEO.
 A strong backend makes every customer experience smoother, even if no one sees the code behind it.

-The new Pittsburgh International airport will no doubt look impressive.
-But ore importantly, it will work smarter.
-The airport will run on its own microgrid powered by natural gas and solar energy, making it the first major U.S. airport to achieve full energy independence.
-That's purpose-driven innovation.
+The airport’s sustainability story reinforces the same lesson.
+The new terminal will run on its own microgrid powered by natural gas and solar energy, making it the first major U.S. airport to achieve full energy independence.

 In leadership, and in design, clarity often looks like confrontation.
 Saying no to what doesn’t serve the mission.
 Removing the clutter.
 Choosing simplicity over legacy.

 That same courage applies online.
-A modern, purpose-driven website doesn’t just happen by accident.
-It happens when someone says, “We’re not doing it the old way anymore.”
+A modern, purpose-driven website doesn’t happen by accident.
+It happens when someone is willing to say, “We’re not doing it the old way anymore.”

-That’s the blueprint for every thriving local business: grow with your community, not apart from it.
+That’s the blueprint for every thriving local business.

 Every business has a front door too.
 Maybe it’s your storefront.
 Maybe it’s your website.
 Maybe it’s that first Google search result.
 Whatever it is, it sets the tone before anyone ever shakes your hand.

-Whether you’re greeting travelers or customers, the goal is the same: to make the first impression feel like home.
+Whether you’re greeting travelers or customers, the goal is the same: make the first impression feel welcoming, memorable, and unmistakably yours.

 If your business is at that same inflection point, staring down the next version of itself, maybe it’s time to start your own redesign.